What is The Mexico Journey®?

 Step 3: Select the Location

-Choosing the right location is a strategic decision.
+Choosing the right location for your nearshoring operation is a strategic decision.
 Beyond real estate options and costs, consider:

 -